 - What it does not sell: Krispy Kreme is unusual among fast-food chains in not selling burgers, sandwiches, or meat sides.
 The menu is almost entirely doughnuts, doughnut dots, mini doughnuts, and coffee drinks, which works in vegetarians’ favor.

-The good news first: virtually every doughnut on the US Krispy Kreme menu is vegetarian.
-The dough is made with wheat flour, sugar, soybean oil, yeast, milk powder, and egg yolks, and the doughnuts are fried in vegetable shortening — Krispy Kreme does not use lard or animal fat.
-That means lacto-ovo vegetarians can essentially pick anything in the case.
+The good news first: virtually every doughnut on the US Krispy Kreme menu is vegetarian (you’ll see them spelled donuts too — same product).
+The ingredients are simple.
+The dough uses wheat flour, sugar, soybean oil, yeast, milk powder, and egg yolks.
+The donuts are fried in vegetable shortening, so Krispy Kreme uses no lard or animal fat.
+That keeps nearly all the menu items meat-free, and lacto-ovo vegetarians can pick anything in the case.
 The harder line is between vegetarian and vegan: as of 2026, US Krispy Kreme shops do not offer any certified vegan doughnut.

 | Menu Item | Vegetarian | Vegan |